Householder (Buddhism): Lay-monastic reciprocity

-Householders & future lives
+Householders and future lives

 In the Pali canon, the pursuit of Nibbana (Skt: Nirvana) within this lifetime usually starts with giving up the householder life.
 This is due to the householder life's intrinsic attachments to a home, a spouse, children and the associated wealth necessary for maintaining the household.
 Thus, instead of advising householders to relinquish these and all attachments as a prerequisite for the complete liberation from samsara in this lifetime, the Buddha instructed householders on how to achieve "well-being and happiness" (hita-sukha) in this and future lives in a spiritually meaningful way.

 In Buddhism, a householder's spiritual path is often conceived of in terms of making merit (Pali: puñña).
 The primary bases for meritorious action in Buddhism are generosity (dāna), ethical conduct (sīla) and mental development (bhāvanā).
-Traditional Buddhist practices associated with such behaviors are summarized in the table below.
+Practices associated with such behaviors are: